 We learned this from experience here at Siege.
 After sending over one million outreach emails, we realized that traditional link building done through manual outreach didn’t make sense for most of our clients.

-The ROI from organic links, generated from high-quality content, was rapidly outpacing that of manual link building.
+The PR ROI from organic links, generated from high-quality content, was rapidly outpacing that of manual link building.

 However, this isn’t to say link building is necessarily the wrong strategy; it just depends.
 While we’ve mostly shifted away from manual link building, we still recommend it in certain situations.